ZeroTrace AirLeak

 Where to read deeper

-- Settings Reference — every persistent setting and its defaults
+- Settings Reference, every persistent setting and its default

-- Safe Mode — when it triggers and what it disables
+- Safe Mode, when it triggers and what it does